Statutes and By-laws

 Article 9: Secretariat

-A Secretariat shall be established at the Science Council of Japan (SCJ) which shall assist the work of the Council and the Board.
+A Secretariat shall be established at Science Council of Japan (SCJ) which shall assist the work of the Council and the Board.
 The Secretariat shall be led by the Secretary General/Treasurer.

-Article 10: Financet
+Article 10: Finance

 ▲TOP